 Lab Question/Report:

 What is the MSS value on each interface?
 How is it calculated?
-What is the final agreed upon value?, agreed can be min of two to avoid frag in TCP.
+What is the final agreed upon value?700-40 (header) 1500-40(header), agreed can be min of two to avoid frag in TCP.
 But udp can have separate.

 Use your saved Wireshark capture to explain how a TCP connection negotiates its MSS during the setup phase.

+In options of tcp they send heir each and pick min for TCP.

-for TCPExercise 2-c.
+Exercise 2-c.
 TCP and Transmitting to a non-existing host

 Here you observe how a TCP client tries to establish a connection to a TCP server (host) that does not exist.
 It finally gives up after several attempts at reaching the host.